Item Features

 Example:

-Info: Integer to set the value of the customModelData feature of the item.
+For the Minecraft version before 1.21.4: Integer to set the value of the customModelData feature of the item.
 Useful to create different textures for an item.

 Example: